The Global Language of Business

 2003

 EPCglobal, Inc. is formed to develop standards for Electronic Product Code (EPC) and support the use of Radio Frequency Identification (RFID) technology.
-In particular, these standards are finding their way into the healthcare, fashion and technical industry sectors.
+These standards find their way into the healthcare, fashion and technical industry sectors in particular.
 Electronic invoicing for the public sector is introduced via EAN.
-The first pharmaceutical packages are scanned in Denmark and a pilot project with bedside scanning based on GS1 standards takes place at Frederiksberg hospital.
+The first pharmaceutical packages are scanned in Denmark and a pilot project with bedside scanning based on GS1 standards takes place at Frederiksberg Hospital.

 2004